 Texas A&M University (A&M) was established in 1876 as a land grant school.
 The university is also a sea-grant and space-grant university with a student enrollment that nears 70,000 students the largest student body in the nation.
 It also holds the distinction of being the only institution of higher education in Texas that has three grant designations – Sea, Space, and Land.

 2. James Madison University

-James Madison University offers a BS in Intelligence Analysis (IA) that is considered among Virginia’s best degrees for intelligence analysis.
-James Madison University’s undergraduate degree in intelligence analysis requires the completion of 120-semester units by degree candidates to graduate.
+The BS in Intelligence Analysis (IA) at James Madison University is among Virginia’s best degrees for intelligence analysis.
+JMU’s undergraduate degree in intelligence analysis requires the completion of 120 semester units to graduate.
 The IA curriculum includes 48 semester hours of foundational and core classes that offer the exploration of interdisciplinary topics in the fields of philosophy, business, technology, political science, and technology, among others.
 Students graduate from James Madison University’s s intelligence analysis degrees to find rewarding careers as security analysis, political analysis, economic analysis, and diplomatic analysis, among others.

 James Madison University (Madison) was established as an all-women’s teacher’s school in 1908 and named to honor to honor the fourth United States president.
 The school’s campus in the Shenandoah Valley is home to approximately 22,550 students.
 James Madison University became a coeducational school in the mid-1960s.